intale/trx_ext/README.md

 # TrxExt

 Extends functionality of ActiveRecord's transaction to auto-retry failed SQL transaction in case of deadlock, serialization error or unique constraint error.
 It also allows you to define `on_complete` callback that is being executed after SQL transaction is finished(either COMMIT-ed or ROLLBACK-ed).

-Currently, the implementation only works for ActiveRecord PostgreSQL adapter.
-Feel free to improve it.
+The implementation is not bound to any database, but relies on the rails connection adapters instead.
+Thus, if your database is supported by rails out of the box, then the gem's features will just work.

 **WARNING!**

-Because the implementation of this gem is a patch for `ActiveRecord::ConnectionAdapters::PostgreSQLAdapter` - carefully test its integration into your project.
-For example, if your project patches ActiveRecord or if some of your gems patches ActiveRecord - there might be conflicts in the implementation which could potentially lead to the data loss.
+Because the implementation of this gem is a patch for `ActiveRecord::ConnectionAdapters::AbstractAdapter` - carefully test its integration into your project.
+For example, if your application patches ActiveRecord or if some of your gems patches ActiveRecord - there might be conflicts in the implementation which could potentially lead to the data loss.

-Currently, the implementation is tested for rails v6+.
+Currently, the implementation is tested for rails v6.1+.

 ## Requirements

 - ActiveRecord 6+
 - Ruby 3
-- PostgreSQL 9.1+
+- Any non-EOL version of MySQL/SQLite/PostgreSQL.

 ## Installation